ndmckinley/terraform-provider-google-beta/website/docs/r/cloudbuild_trigger.html.markdown

   The images are pushed using the builder service account's credentials.
   The digests of the pushed images will be stored in the Build resource's results field.
   If any of the images fail to be pushed, the build status is marked FAILURE.

-* `timeout` -
-  (Optional)
-  Amount of time that this build should be allowed to run, to second granularity.
-  If this amount of time elapses, work on the build will cease and the build status will be TIMEOUT.
-  This timeout must be equal to or greater than the sum of the timeouts for build steps within the build.
-  The expected format is the number of seconds followed by s.
-  Default time is ten minutes (600s).

 * `step` -
   (Required)